mra473590-del/Ksp-comprehensive-Ckan-mod./README.md

 # Ksp-comprehensive-Ckan-mod  warning
 After Install copy the IgnoreSterling.txt into simple repaint/ignore folder to stop errors, warnings.
 Don't update mods you may do at your own risk if done I`m not responsible for any error or isues.
+The Physics.cfg is in case you having lag issue its a simple fix.

 # Ksp Evrything is listed as a dependency so no need to click anithing Else.